jak78/pulsar-demo-beer-factory/README.md

 ## Scaling the consumption

-Now, the Delivery service has to process a larger number of orders.
-So you need to be ready to scale out by running several instances of the Delivery service.
+With the increase in order volume, it's necessary to scale the Delivery service.

-Open two additional terminal windows and launch an additional instance of the Delivery service in each of them:
+To do this, open two additional terminal windows and launch a new instance of the Delivery service in each.

 ```bash
 cd delivery